-Over practically any medium that can support at least a half-duplex channel with greater throughput than 5 bits per second, and an MTU of 500 bytes.
+Over practically any medium that can support at least a half-duplex channel with 500 bits per second throughput, and an MTU of 500 bytes.
 Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.

 An open-source LoRa-based interface called RNode has been designed as an example transceiver that is very suitable for Reticulum.
-It is possible to build it yourself, to transform a common LoRa development board into one, or it can be purchased as a complete transceiver from various vendors.
+It is possible to build it yourself, to transform a common LoRa development board into one, or it can be purchased as a complete transceiver.